 If your child asks awkward or tricky questions, try to be patient and honest.
 It’s OK to say, ‘I don't really know – let’s work it out or look it up together’.

-If your child asks questions at inappropriate moments, it might help to have a standard response that everyone in the family can use – for example, ‘That’s a good question, but let’s talk about it once we get home’.
+If your child asks questions at inappropriate moments, it might help to have a standard response that everyone in the family can use – for example, ‘That’s a good question, but let’s talk about it when we get home’.
 Your child needs to know, though, so remember to deal with the question when you get home.

 You could also use drawings of a body to show how it looks at different ages.
 Label the body parts and highlight the changes that will happen – from getting taller to growing pubic hair.